ros2/rmw_connextdds/README.md

 This new implementation resolves several performance issues, and it improves out-of-the-box interoperability with DDS applications.

-*The repository is undergoing stabilization, with some features still in active development.
-Please consider reporting any [issue](https://github.com/rticommunity/rmw_connextdds/issues) that you may experience, while monitoring the repository for frequent updates.*

 For any questions or feedback, feel free to reach out to robotics@rti.com.

 ## Table of Contents